Newlands, Cape Town

 Newlands (Nuweland) is an upmarket suburb of Cape Town, South Africa.

 It is located at the foot of Table Mountain in the Southern Suburbs of Cape Town, and is the wettest suburb in South Africa due to its high winter rainfall.
-The neighborhood of Bishopscourt is situated to its south west, Claremont to its south east, and Rondebosch to its east and north east.
+The neighborhood of Bishopscourt is situated to its southwest, Claremont to its southeast, and Rondebosch to its east and northeast.

 History

 Little is known of the inhabitants, likely Khoekhoe clans such as the ǃUriǁʼaekua, of the area prior to the arrival of the Dutch East India Company and the establishment of Cape Town and the Cape Colony in 1652.

-Then Governor of the colony, Willem Adriaan van der Stel, was granted land for an estate in 1700 which he named De Nieuwe Land or Nieuwland.
+Then governor of the colony, Willem Adriaan van der Stel, was granted land for an estate in 1700 which he named De Nieuwe Land or Nieuwland.
 The estate was sold in 1791 and changed hands a number of times until 1826.
-In the 1860s the estate was leased to the British Colonial Government so as to act as a country residence for Cape Governors during which time it is thought that Newlands Village was established.
+In the 1860s the estate was leased to the British Colonial Government so as to act as a country residence for Cape governors, during which time it is thought that Newlands Village was established.

 A railway line to Cape Town central, extended from Salt River, was opened in the neighborhood on 19 December 1864.

 Notable locations

 It is best known for Newlands Cricket Ground and Newlands Stadium, a rugby union and football venue.
 It is also the original home of Ohlsson's Cape Breweries, which is still located next to the rugby grounds.
 The original Ohlsson's Anneberg Brewery site is now location of the SACS grounds.
 The only remainder of the original brewery is the Josephine Mill, which used a water wheel to grind the grain for the brewery.
-This is now a historic monument.
+This is now a historic monument and restaurant.
 Next door to SACS is the Montebello Design Centre located within the historic stables of Cecil Michaelis's estate and bequeathed to the University of Cape Town.

 The pipeline from the Table Mountain spring which supplies the Newlands Brewery runs under the historic Cardiff Castle Building which is located in Newlands Village.

 The Liesbeek River runs through Newlands, past the Vineyard Hotel, and was the original water source used to make the first European-style beer in southern Africa.
 Friends of The Liesbeek maintain a walk along the river bank, past landmarks in the area.

 The distinctive southern half of Newlands, bordering the suburb Bishopscourt, is known as Fernwood, after a farm estate which used to occupy this area.
 The original manor house of this estate still exists, but is now used as a parliamentary sports club.

 In 1967 the first Spur Steak Ranch was opened on Dean Street in Newlands.